Linerre/diglib/README.md

 ## Background
 In early 2020, COVID-19 outbroke.
 Then Campus closed, as well as the library.

-During the lockdown, Head of Access Service prefer to try out the idea of loaning out some library-owned printed copies as digitized materials, i.e, Controlled Digital Lending (CDL).
+During the lockdown, Head of Access Service preferred to try out the idea of loaning out some library-owned printed copies as digitized materials, i.e, Controlled Digital Lending (CDL).

 However, there is no universal implementation of CDL.